GUIDELINES 2018 Walter Mangold Language Scholarships

 - are currently resident in the state of Victoria;

 - are currently enrolled full-time in an award course at a tertiary institute in Victoria;

 - have completed, or expect to complete, the second-year level academic requirements in a modern language before they travel abroad;

 - are applying through their home university (or have been nominated) for a full-time exchange place or study abroad program in languages at an overseas tertiary institution acceptable to the

-- are accepted for enrolment by the overseas host university into a full-time program of 3 to 12 month's duration, commencing in the period 1 January 2018 to 30 June 2018.
+- are accepted for enrolment by the overseas host university into a full-time program of 3 to 12 month's duration, commencing in the period from 1 July 2018 to 31 December 2018.